rebelinux/Veeam.Diagrammer/README.md

 # :beginner: Getting Started

-Below are the instructions on how to install, configure and generate a Veeam VBR As Built report.
+Below are the instructions on how to install, configure and generate a Veeam.Diagrammer diagram.

 ## :floppy_disk: Supported Versions
 <!-- ********** Update supported Veeam versions ********** -->